 Students: Do you provide your own study resources or practice questions?

-Me: Yes (ones I’ve and others have written), which we make available to tutoring students.
+Tutor: Yes (ones we and others have written), which we make available to tutoring students.
 We are happy to suggest paid resources you can purchase.
 We post practice questions, in the form of quizzes, on our Facebook pages.